The joints are where two or more bones meet, their function is to enable movement of the skeleton. There are several types of joints including:

 Treatment depends on the severity of the dislocation as well as the joint affected.

-Painkillers may be prescribed although once the joint is back in place pain should be greatly reduced.
+- Analgesics: To relieve pain, once the joint is back in place pain will resolve.

-Ice packs may be applied to the area to reduce swelling.
+- Ice packs: Apply to the area to reduce swelling.